arturmpinho/coffeeinsider/README.md

 "overview": offerRequest.selectedCoffeesBulk.value.replace(/\n/g, "< br>"),

-With this, EmailJS can read the content separated into new lines (I also had to use triple brackets for it recognition).
+With this, EmailJS can read the content separated into new lines (I also had to use triple brackets for its recognition).

 ##### **Bug** #####
-When several coffees are selected, and the user decides that he/she no longer wants the first option, he/she can not deleted.
+When several coffees are selected, and the user decides that he/she no longer wants the first option, he/she can not be deleted.
 ##### **(Potential) Corrections** #####
 For the time being, the user will have to move his last choice to the first, and delete the last appended option.
 This might be of a slight inconvenience for the user, the reason why I will implement in future releases a delete button that will only be displayed if more coffees have been selected, bring the other options up in the div.

 ##### **Bug** #####
-The FAB sub-buttons, as they overlap some content when active, especially in small devices, they can become a little confusing to the eye of the user, especially if the content that it is overlaping is text.
+The FAB sub-buttons, as they overlap some content when active, especially in small devices, they can become a little confusing to the eye of the user, especially if the content that it is overlapping is text.
 ##### **(Potential) Corrections** #####
-To solve this bug, I implemented an overlay with an opacity of 0.1 thta is activated in all pages (except the landing page) when the padlock is clicked, which solves the issue.
+To solve this bug, I implemented an overlay with an opacity of 0.1 that is activated in all pages (except the landing page) when the padlock is clicked, which solves the issue.

 Several other bug were found during the development process.
 Though, it would not be possible to include all of them.
 For this reason, I have chosen to select the ones that I found the most challenging.